-PLIS is an L-band radar which can measure the surface backscatters at HH, HV, VH, and VV polarisations (see Figure 3-4).
-The PLIS is composed of two main 2x2 patch array antennas inclined at an angle of 30° from the horizontal to either side of the aircraft to obtain push broom imagery over a cross track swath of +/-45°.
+PLIS is an L-band radar which can measure the surface backscatter at HH, HV, VH, and VV polarisations (see Figure 3-4).
+The PLIS is composed of two "main" 2x2 patch array antennas inclined at an angle of 30° from the horizontal to either side of the aircraft to obtain push broom imagery over a cross track swath of $+/-45^{\circ}$.
 Both antennas are able to transmit and receive at V and H polarisations.
-Additional secondary antennas can be deployed for interferometry (No interferometry flight was planned for SMAPEx-4).
-The antenna's two-way 6-dB beam width is of 51°, and the antenna gain is 9 dBi \pm 2 dB.
-In the cross-track direction, the antenna gain is within 2.5 dB of the maximum gain between 15° and 45°.
-PLIS has an output frequency of 1.245-1.275 GHz with a peak transmit power of 20 W. The instrument can radiate with a pulse repetition frequency of up to 20 kHz and pulse width of 100 ns to 10 μ s.
+Additional "auxiliary" antennas can be deployed for interferometry (no interferometry flight is planned for SMAPEx-5).
+The antenna's two-way 6-dB beam width is 51° , and the antenna gain is $9 \text{ dBi} \pm 2 \text{ dB}$.
+In the cross-track direction, the antenna gain is within 2.5 dB of the maximum gain between 15° and 45° .
+PLIS has an output frequency of 1.245-1.275 GHz with a peak transmit power of 20 W. The instrument can radiate with a pulse repetition frequency of up to 20 kHz and pulse width of 100 ns to 10 μs.
 The minimum detectable Normalized Radar Cross Section is -45 dB for the main antenna.
-Each antenna has a size of 28.7 cm by 28.7 cm by 4.4 cm and weighs 3.5 kg.
-At the start and end of SMAPEx-4, PLIS will be calibrated using six Polarimetric Active Radar Calibrators (PARCs) located close to the airport.
-During each flight, PLIS will be also calibrated using six Passive Radar Calibrators (PRCs) and forest as absorber within the study area.
-During the SMAPEx-1 to 3, the accuracy of PLIS was ~0.9 dB after calibration using Passive Radar Calibrators.
+Each antenna has a size of $28.7 \text{ cm} \times 28.7 \text{ cm} \times 4.4 \text{ cm}$ and weighs 3.5 kg.
+At the start and end of SMAPEx-5, PLIS will be calibrated using six Polarimetric Active Radar Calibrators (PARCs) located close to the airport.
+During each flight, PLIS will be also calibrated using six Passive Radar Calibrators (PRCs) and forest within the study area.
+During the SMAPEx-1 to 3, the accuracy of PLIS was $\sim 0.9 \text{ dB}$ after calibration using the Passive Radar Calibrators and forest target.

-3.3 Multi-spectral sensors
+3.3 Optical sensors